couchbase-examples/rag-demo-llama-index/README.md

-## RAG Demo using Couchbase, Stremlit, LlamaIndex, and OpenAI
+## RAG Demo using Couchbase, Streamlit, LlamaIndex, and OpenAI

 This is a demo app built to chat with your custom PDFs using the vector search capabilities of Couchbase to augment the OpenAI results in a Retrieval-Augmented-Generation (RAG) model.